-from hospitalization (and would consent to it if competent) may not be immediately dangerous and therefore could not be admitted either voluntarily or involuntarily.
-Plainly, there is potential for some individuals to fall between the cracks.52
+hospitalization is necessary for the protection of such person or others from physical harm."46 In contrast, voluntary admission is allowed on the broader and more discretionary ground that "the facility director deems [the patient] clinically suitable for admission as a voluntary recipient."47 Some incapacitated patients who could benefit from hospitalization (and would consent to it if competent) may not be immediately dangerous and therefore could not be admitted either voluntarily or involuntarily.
+Plainly, there is potential for some individuals to fall between the cracks.48

-If the incapacitated bipolar man in the hypothetical is dangerous to himself or others, any person eighteen years or older, including the facility director, may file a petition for involuntary admission.53 The petition generally must be accompanied by a certificate executed by a mental-health professional relaying clinical observations based on an examination made not more than seventy-two hours prior to admission.54 Within twenty-four hours of admission, the facility director must file the petition and certificate in court, and a hearing must be scheduled within five days.55 If the incapacitated man presents no immediate danger to himself or others, he cannot be admitted, despite his willingness to sign a consent form, his surrogate's concurrence, and his need for admission on any ground other than dangerousness.
+If the incapacitated bipolar man in the hypothetical is dangerous to himself or others, any person 18 years or older, including the facility director, may file a petition for involuntary admission.49 The petition generally must be accompanied by a certificate executed by a mental health professional relaying clinical observations based on an examination made not more than 72 hours prior to admission.50 Within 24 hours of admission the facility director must file the petition and certificate in court, and a hearing must be scheduled within 5 days thereafter.51 If the incapacitated man presents no immediate danger to himself or others, he cannot be admitted, despite his willingness to sign a consent form, his surrogate's concurrence, and his need for admission on any ground other than dangerousness.